John Lithgow: Early life and education

 Lithgow was born on October 19, 1945, in Rochester, New York.
 His mother, Sarah Jane, was a retired actress.
 His father, Arthur Lithgow, was a theatrical producer and director who ran McCarter Theatre in Princeton, New Jersey.
 His father was born in Puerto Plata, Dominican Republic, to a European-American family; his great-grandfather was a vice consul and vice commercial agent in the country.
 He is the third of four children and his siblings are an older brother David Lithgow, an older sister Robin Lithgow, and a younger sister Sarah Jane Bokaer.

-On the show Finding Your Roots, Lithgow discovered that he is a descendant of eight Mayflower passengers, including colonial governor William Bradford.
+Lithgow is of mostly English and Welsh descent.
+His maternal grandfather, Orlo Price, as well as other family members, left their native Wales, and settled in a town called Welsh Hills, Ohio, and started fruit farming in the 19th century.
+On the show Finding Your Roots, Lithgow also discovered that he is a descendant of eight Mayflower passengers, including colonial governor William Bradford.
 He is also related to that show's host, the historian and literary critic, Henry Louis Gates Jr., in addition to being distant cousins with painter Frederic Edwin Church, chef Julia Child, author Thomas Pynchon, and actors Alec Baldwin, Clint Eastwood, and Sally Field.

 Because of his father's job, the family moved frequently during Lithgow's childhood.
 He spent his childhood years in Yellow Springs, Ohio, where activist Coretta Scott King was his babysitter.
 He spent his teenage years in Akron (living at Stan Hywet Hall) and Lakewood, Ohio, followed by Princeton, New Jersey.

 Lithgow is a 1963 graduate of Princeton High School.
 He then studied history and English literature at Harvard College.
 Lithgow lived in Adams House as an undergraduate and later served on the Harvard Board of Overseers.
 He credits a performance at Harvard of Gilbert and Sullivan's Utopia Limited with helping him decide to become an actor.
 He was a pupil of dramatist Robert Chapman who was the director of Harvard's Loeb Drama Center.
 Lithgow was graduated from Harvard in 1967 with an A.B. magna cum laude and was elected to Phi Beta Kappa.

 Upon graduation from Harvard, Lithgow won a Fulbright Scholarship to study at the London Academy of Music and Dramatic Art.
 After graduation from the LAMDA, he served as the director of the Arts and Literature Department at WBAI, the Pacifica radio station in New York City.